ddev/ddev.com/src/content/blog/backups.md

 TODO:
 * add links to all the commands
 * Add links to other resources like "files in .ddev"
+* featureImage

-People occasionally ask how they should back up local DDEV projects.
+People sometimes ask how they should back up local DDEV projects.

 PHP web projects typically consist of three or four components:
 * One or more databases